-Job Term: This role is currently a non-exempt, grant funded one year position, ending March 2024.
-There is the potential for an evolution of this role into a multi-year position and UpRoot staff are working to realize this goal.
+- Job Term: This role is currently a non-exempt, grant-funded one-year position, ending (May 31, 2024).
+There is the potential for an evolution of this role into a multi-year position and UpRoot staff are working to realize this goal

 Primary responsibilities include: